allegory-software/allegory-sdk/RUNTIME.md

   * our own customizations:
     * `package.path` and `package.cpath` were modified as described below.
     * `SONAME` is not set in `libluajit.so`.
+  * built with `-msse4.2` so that it hashes strings with hardware CRC32.
+  * built with `-pthread` so that pthread.lua can be used.

 ## What is included

-LuaJIT binaries (frontend, static library, dynamic library).

-Comes bundled with the `luajit` command, which is a simple shell script that finds and loads the appropriate luajit executable for your platform/arch so that typing `./luajit` (that's `luajit` on Windows) always works.
+Comes with the `luajit` command, which is a simple shell script that finds and loads the appropriate luajit executable for your platform/arch so that typing `./luajit` (that's `luajit` on Windows) always works.

-LuaJIT was compiled using its original makefile.

 ## Making portable apps